 Nintendo did release a new PilotWings of its own on 3DS in 2011, but it’s not as cool as Factor5’s project.

 One of the reasons why PilotWings Wii never released was due to the fact that it didn’t have Nintendo’s full backing.
 While the company was initially interested, it didn’t fully commit to the project.
-Even so, Factor5 didn’t want to see the concept go away, so worked continued on the game and it was transformed into a spiritual successor to PilotWings and dubbed the codename WiiFly (later changed to WeFly).
+Even so, Factor5 didn’t want to see the concept go away, so the devs continued working on the game and it was transformed into the unofficial successor to PilotWings and was dubbed under the codename WiiFly (later changed to WeFly).
 Nintendo wasn’t totally against the game and still contributed to the development to a minor degree.
 What really led to the project’s demise was that Factor5 was shut down in 2009 before the game’s completion.
 This is a sight that’s all too common in the industry.
 But, perhaps there’s a glimmer of hope.

 Factor5 resurfaced in March of this year.
 You know what else happened this past March?
 The Switch released worldwide.
 Do you see where I’m going with this?

 I’m not trying to get your hopes up or even my own, but I’ll throw this theory out there anyway.
 The Switch’s Joy-Con controllers have motion control technology just like the Wii Remote.
 On top of that, they’re much more advanced than the Wii Remotes and offer a traditional button layout, along with dual analogue sticks and digital triggers.
 So, maybe…just maybe, WeFly could be revived as SwitchFly?
 The system is leaps and bounds more powerful than the Wii and of course has the unique ability to double as both a home console and portable.
 I could only imagine how much further the project could be fleshed out with the Switch’s more advanced hardware.
 I’d buy it in a heartbeat!
 Having an open-world flight simulator with a bit of casual flare on the go….man, that would be bliss.